Best prepaid travel cards in Canada 2025

 You can usually use your prepaid travel card to withdraw cash at an ATM, and in some cases over the counter.
 The fees you pay - and the withdrawal limits which apply can vary by card.

-Some cards - like the Wise card or the CIBC AC Conversion card - offer some fee free withdrawals every month, but then apply fees once this amount is exceeded.
-Other cards, like the Koho prepaid cards, don’t have their own ATM withdrawal fees - but the operators of specific ATMs may still add their own fees to your withdrawal.
+Some cards - like the Wise card - offer some fee free withdrawals every month, but then apply fees once this amount is exceeded.
+Other cards, like the Koho prepaid cards, don't have their own ATM withdrawal fees - but the operators of specific ATMs may still add their own fees to your withdrawal.

 Frequently Asked Questions - Prepaid cards in Canada